A wrapper around roll_hampel() that identifies outliers using either

 incoming data.
 A lower value for selectivity will result in more

-outliers while a value closer to 1.0 will result in fewer.
+outliers, while a value closer to 1.0 will result in fewer.
 If

 fixedThreshold=TRUE, selectivity may have a value of NA.